atdd-bdd/GherkinExecutorForJava/README.md

 If you don't use any comments on the steps, all data to glue methods will be passed as a `List<List<String>`

-You can use `examples.feature` as a guide for your feature file.
+You can use `examples.featurex` as a guide for your feature file.
 The key difference between this feature file and one you may see other places is the addition of `# ListOfObject FandC` after the step and a Data statement.

 ```